microsoft/AgenticCookBook/docs/components.md

 A User Proxy agent is an agent that interacts with human users.
 By default, these agents solicit user input at each turn of the conversation.
 Additionally, User Proxy Agents can:

 - Trigger code execution
-- Generate replies using a lanaguage model
+- Generate replies using a language model

 ## Group Chat Manager